Important

 - Fabric and carpet spot remover

-The following can restrict the movement of a floating floor:
+The following conditions can restrict the movement of a floating floor:

-- Not enough expansion space around the perimeter around the room or vertical obstructions.
+- Insufficient expansion space around the perimeter of the room or vertical obstructions.

-- Debris filling up the expansion space.
-For an example a rock, glue, dirt, etc.
+- Debris filling the expansion space, such as rocks, glue, dirt, etc.

 - Excessive spans due to no expansion transitional mouldings installed in doorways or connecting ways.

-- Bottom hardware of bi-fold closet doors screwed to flooring.
+- Bottom hardware of bi-fold closet doors screwed into the flooring.

-- Island cabinet in kitchen screwed to flooring.
+- Island cabinets in kitchens screwed into the flooring.

-- Excess glue can ooze out from moulding when placing moulding in place.
-When cured, the glue can bond to the flooring, pinning the flooring.
+- Excess glue can ooze out from moulding when placing moulding in place; when cured, the glue can bond to the flooring, pinning it.

-- Nails driven though the flooring into the subfloor.
+- Nails driven through the flooring into the subfloor.

-- Baseboard/base shoe nails improperly placed sitting in expansion space.
+- Baseboard or base shoe nails improperly placed sitting in expansion space.

 - Improperly installed heating registers.

-- Bookcases, cabinets, etc, screwed to the flooring.
+- Bookcases, cabinets, etc., screwed into the flooring.